softdevteam/rustgc_paper_experiment/README.md

 - The default global allocator is now set to BDWGC’s allocator automatically, so users no longer need to specify it with `#[global_allocator]`.
 While this change is unlikely to affect performance, we cannot completely rule it out
   [[PR #192](https://github.com/softdevteam/alloy/pull/192)]

-### Observed Differences in Results

-- *TODO:* Add a detailed explanation of which results were affected.

-This section will be updated with further details as the artefact evaluation progresses.

 ## A brief guide to the experiment process